 The Environment Agency (EA), the Scottish Environment Protection Agency (SEPA) and Northern Ireland’s Rivers Agency report that over 5 million properties in the United Kingdom are at risk of flooding.

-Forecasting flooding largely depends on the nature and type of events that can trigger them, such as when and where a storm will hit or how much rain it is likely to bring.
+Forecasting flooding largely depends on a number of factors, such as when and where a storm will hit or how much rain it is likely to bring.
 Often, short periods of intense rainfall can create significant flash flooding, in which the rain falls so fast that any underlying ground cannot drain away fast enough.

 In the worst circumstances, roads will almost become rivers, with vehicles and objects being swept away and buildings become flooded.
 The particular danger of flash flooding is the limited warning between the rain falling and the flood occurring.
 Longer periods of heavy, widespread rain and storm surges can also cause coastal flooding.